BrandConstantin/Git-Version-Control/README.md

   > git branch -a -v
 * When push the first time
   > git push origin test1
-* Create branch from other, in this case from master
+* Create new branch from other branch, in this case from master
   > git branch newbranch master
 * Create branch and switch to
   > git checkout -b otherbranch